danbikle/flask12/readme.txt

 readme.txt

-This repo is a very simple flask app.
+This repo is a very simple Flask app.

 I use it to show tasks listed below:
   - how to deploy flask to heroku
-  - how to create a static website with flask
+  - how to create a static website with Flask

 I followed these steps to deploy it: